 Snowmobiling in Iceland is another extremely fun and popular activity to do.

-Many people choose this snowmobile tour on the Langjokull glacier, which has a transfer from the Gullfoss waterfall.
-Another popular option is this super jeep and snowmobiling on the Vatnajokull glacier, the largest glacier in Europe.
+Many people choose this snowmobile tour on the Langjokull Glacier, which includes a transfer from the Gullfoss Waterfall.
+Another popular option is this super jeep and snowmobiling on the Vatnajokull Glacier, the largest glacier in Europe.

 Photo from Classic 1-Hour Raufarholshellir Lava Caving Tour

-Lava cave tours are an excellent option when traveling to Iceland in March as the lava tubes are still decorated with beautiful ice formations.
+Lava cave tours are an excellent option when traveling to Iceland in March, as the lava tubes are still decorated with beautiful ice formations that gradually disappear as spring in Iceland approaches.
+The caves in Iceland are particularly magical during this season, with ice adding an extra layer of beauty to these underground wonders.

-For an accessible and easy-going trip, you could take the family-friendly Vidgelmir lava cave tour or the ever-popular Raufarholshellir lave tunnel cave tour, which has comfortable paths throughout.
+For an accessible and easy-going trip, you could take the family-friendly Vidgelmir Lava Cave tour or the ever-popular Raufarholshellir Lava Tunnel Cave tour, which has comfortable paths throughout.

 Photo from Exceptional 9-Hour Horseback Riding Tour with Geothermal Pool and Transfer from Reykjavik